-What is Fair Trade coffee?
+What is certified Fair Trade coffee?

 Fair Trade certification organizations work with committees of workers and producers at the very beginning of the supply chains.
-They certify many facets of the equitable treatment of people on the farms, while also looking at sustainability issues like water rights, waste disposal, and use of pesticides that are safe for workers (though this is not to be confused with organic certification, in which use of synthetic pesticides is strictly controlled or outright prohibited).
+They certify many facets of the equitable treatment of people on the farms, while also looking at environmental sustainability issues like water rights, waste disposal, and use of pesticides that are safe for workers (though this is not to be confused with organic certification, in which use of synthetic pesticides in coffee production is strictly controlled or outright prohibited).
 For a much more thorough example, check out this summary of agricultural certification standards from Fair Trade USA.

-Producers and cooperatives that achieve this certification earn a premium, which is then reinvested by those committees into their communities and farms.
+Coffee growers and cooperatives that achieve this certification earn a premium, which is then reinvested by those committees into their communities and farms.
 This premium fluctuates over time (and certainly from commodity to commodity), but it’s always more than the commodity market price for that food (think of commodity market price like the price of a stock, except instead of Apple you’re buying stock in apples — or coffee).